-Action 3.1 MTSS Program implementation and coordination increased the sense of safety and school connectedness by 24%.
+Action 3.1 MTSS Program implementation and coordination resulted in a sense of safety and school connectedness of 88% according to survey results.

 Action 3.2 Enrichment Coordination and Support continues to improve the areas of attendance rates, suspension rates, and behavior as shown in the metrics above.